 Tax deductions are not available for expenses of a private or domestic nature, for example, the cost of personal medical expenses, private health insurance premiums, the costs of child care (see the Other tax credits and incentives section for more information), alimony, life insurance premiums or interest incurred in respect of borrowings to fund the acquisition of an individual's place of residence.

-From 1 July 2018, an individual with a total superannuation balance of less than $500,000 at the end of 30 June of the previous financial year, may be entitled to contribute more than the concessional contributions cap using the carried-forward amounts of unused concessional contributions.
+From 1 July 2018, an individual with a total superannuation balance of less than AUD 500,000 at the end of 30 June of the previous financial year may be entitled to carry forward the amounts of the unused concessional contributions cap on a rolling basis for five years so as to contribute more than the concessional contributions cap in later years.
+The first year in which an individual can access unused concessional contributions that have been carried forward is 2019/20.

 Charitable contributions of AUD 2 or more are generally deductible where they are made to entities that are specifically named in the tax law or endorsed by the Commissioner of Taxation as 'deductible gift recipients'.
 However, deductions for such gifts cannot generate tax losses.
 That is, generally the deduction is limited to the amount of assessable income remaining after deducting from assessable income all other deductions.